-The Child Support Enforcement Act of 1984 provides district attorneys to help you collect child support from an ex-spouse or parent who refuses to pay in accordance with a court order.
-Typically, the district attorney serves your ex-spouse or child's parent with papers.
-On these papers are instructions to meet with the district attorney in order to set up a payment arrangement.
-The papers say that if the person fails to follow those instructions, jail time could be imposed.
-This can sometimes be counter-productive, since imposing jail time means the person is not working and earning money.
-So, usually imposing jail time is saved as a last resort.
+The Child Support Enforcement Act of 1984 allows district attorneys to help you collect court-ordered child support from a parent who refuses to pay.
+Typically, the district attorney serves the child's parent with papers, telling them to meet with the district attorney in order to set up a payment arrangement.
+The papers also warn that if the person fails to follow those instructions, jail time could be imposed.
+This can sometimes be counter-productive, since that parent can't earn money while in jail.
+For this reason, jail time is usually used as a last resort.
 Instead, the district attorney can impose other consequences for failure to pay child support, including:

 Furthermore, the U.S. Department of State can even deny issuance of a passport to someone who owes more than $2,500 in child support.